 We use EBITDAre, Adjusted EBITDAre and Adjusted EBITDAre, excluding noncontrolling interest in consolidated joint venture to evaluate our operating performance.
-We believe that the presentation of these non-GAAP metrics provides useful information to investors regarding our operating performance and debt leverage metrics, and that the presentation of these non-GAAP financial measures, when combined with the primary GAAP presentation of net income, is beneficial to an investor's complete understanding of our operating performance.
+We believe that the presentation of these non-GAAP financial measures provides useful information to investors regarding our operating performance and debt leverage metrics, and that the presentation of these non-GAAP financial measures, when combined with the primary GAAP presentation of net income, is beneficial to an investor's complete understanding of our operating performance.
 We make additional adjustments to EBITDAre when evaluating our performance because we believe that presenting Adjusted EBITDAre and Adjusted EBITDAre, excluding noncontrolling interest in consolidated joint venture provides useful information to investors regarding our operating performance and debt leverage metrics.
-RYMAN HOSPITALITY PROPERTIES, INC. ONE GAYLORD DRIVE NASHVILLE, TN 37214